 If we want to see our church well-supplied for its mission to Fort Collins and the But how much?
 Should we really give a full 10% of our income?
 We believe that, yes, that is the biblical pattern.
 A tithe (which literally means a tenth) was established in the earliest chapters of the Bible and seems to be the baseline amount that God asks for.
 Of course, the subject of the tithe is complicated and can be confusing.
-For a more in-depth treatment, read this blog post by Randy Alcorn.
+For a more in-depth treatment, listen to our sermon series on money or read this blog post by Randy Alcorn.

 In Defense of the Local Church

 But is giving to a local church really the best investment?
 Do I really want my money going to making copies of kids bulletins and keeping the lights of a building on?
 Wouldn’t my dollar go further when supporting a more “front line” ministry?
 Such questions can be a good check on local churches.
 Each church should be striving to use resources in a truly kingdom-advancing way, and if the perception is that the local church isn’t really taking much spiritual ground, then there should be some serious self-evaluation happening.